thesephist/voyage/README.md

 ### Structure

 1. For each instance, a key and a plaintext is given.
-The key is, in the current implementation, not a binary, but may be made to fit a 128 / 192 / 256-bit standard as one "word" of a key is a byte.
+The key is, in the current implementation, not a binary, but may be made to fit a 128 / 192 / 256-bit standard as one "word" of a key is a byte. (in the JavaScript library, an ASCII string can be parsed to a key with the rs\_w function)
 2. From the key, a single instance-specific encryption algorithm __G__ is generated via the "Generating Algorithm" below.
 3. __G__ is applied to the binary stream to be encrypted
-4. A second pass of a universal, pre-set juxtaposition function __H__ is applied to the binary stream. __H__ takes the binary stream and key as parameters and produces a single random binary stream which acts as the encrypted binary file / data.
+4. A second pass of a universal, pre-set juxtaposition function __H__ is applied to the binary stream. __H__ takes the binary stream and key as parameters and produces a single binary ciphertext which acts as the ciphertext output.

 ### Generating algorithm